sodexx7/TrueStable/README-Edited.md

 **User Transactions**: Users can supply their ORE tokens to the platform.
 Based on a pre - determined collaboration ratio, they will receive the corresponding amount of USDC.
 This allows users to access liquidity without selling their valuable ORE tokens.

-**Token Staking and Generation**: TrueStable Finance stakes the users' supplied ORE tokens to the ORE protocol.
-Through this staking process, additional ORE tokens are generated.
-These newly minted tokens serve as a source of income, which is distributed among the investors and TrueStable Finance, creating a sustainable revenue stream for all parties.
+**Token Staking and Rewards**: TrueStable Finance stakes the users' supplied ORE tokens to the ORE protocol.
+These reward tokens serve as a source of income, which is distributed among the investors and TrueStable Finance, creating a sustainable revenue stream for all parties.

 ## Participants